Cabinet set to meet to discuss possibility of Covid-19 restrictions

 Concern has been expressed in recent days that despite cases of Covid-19 stabilising, numbers remain too high.

-The Cabinet meeting at 3pm will follow a meeting of the Covid-19 sub-committee on Friday morning.
+The Cabinet meeting at 3pm will follow a meeting of the Covid-19 sub-committee on Friday.

-Taoiseach Micheal Martin and Minister for Public Expenditure Michael McGrath met with representatives from the hospitality industry on Friday morning.
+Taoiseach Micheal Martin and Minister for Public Expenditure Michael McGrath met representatives from the hospitality industry on Friday.

 PA news agency understands that representatives urged the Government to provide the necessary supports to struggling sectors and asked for a long-time plan amid ongoing uncertainty about the next stages of the pandemic.